Please follow these steps to apply.

 SLPA Application Process

-Students must also apply for admission to Chemeketa Community College.
+Students must first apply for admission to Chemeketa Community College before submitting the SLPA program application.

 Criminal Background Check